AlTesla/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-this repository contains the SQLalchemy challenge assignment for Data Analytics Bootcamp
+this repository contains the SQLalchemy challenge assignment for Data Analytics Bootcamp.

 ## Table of contents
 * sqlalchemy-challenge
     * SurfUp